-- 3.1 The application site relates to an existing area of concrete hard standing located amongst the existing farmyard complex at Penrhos Farm, as well as an area of improved grassland, both of which are considered to be of relatively low ecological value. - 3.2 The building is a replacement of several former buildings which given the design, age and use, are not considered suitable for use by roosting bats or nesting birds, and the previous structures are therefore considered unlikely to host any biodiversity of interest. - 3.3 The application site is not located within or near to any statutory or non-statutory designated ecological sites, and therefore the proposed development does not have any potential to cause an impact upon protected sites.
+- 3.1 The application site relates to a site to the west of the existing agricultural buildings which is currently used as intensive pasture and arable land which is considered to be of low ecological value. - 3.2 The application site is not located within or near to any statutory or non-statutory designated ecological sites, and therefore the proposed development does not have any potential to cause an impact upon protected sites.